claretnnamocha/changenow-sdk/README.md

 # changenow-sdk

-Node JS SDK/Wrapper for https://changenow.io
+Node JS SDK/Wrapper for <https://changenow.io>

+ChangeNOW is a non-custodial service created for simple and fast cryptocurrency exchanges